-- After the time has been set, Mode may be displayed automatically.
-Alternatively, press ▲ or ▼ to select this submenu option. - Press SET to access this submenu option; the display will flash. - Press ▲ or ▼ to change clock mode between 12h and 24h. - Press SET ⇒ briefly to confirm changes and automatically return to the previous display screen.
+- Press ▲ or ▼ to select Mode and press SET to access this submenu option; the display will flash. - 2.
+Press ▲ or ▼ to change clock mode between 12h and 24h. - Press SET briefly to confirm changes and automatically return to the previous display screen.